dancancro/great-big-example-application/README.md

 # Install typescript definitions
 $ typings install

+# Run the backend server
+$npm run backend

-# Build the app
+# Build and serve the app
 $ ng serve

+# Continuously run the tests
+$ ng test

 ```

 Then navigate to [http://localhost:4200](http://localhost:4200) in your browser.

+## Toggling the approaches
+This repo supports many different approaches in the one project.
+Using the various approaches requires some commenting out of stuff..
+* app.component.html - hide one or other of the app-x-notes tags
+* notes.component.ts - use whichever service implementation you want in the constructor, comment out the un-used imports for efficiency.

 ## Service & Component Summary
-To support many different approaches in the one proect, I have needed to introduce more structure than would normally be required.
-In a final implementation, you would probably only use one service implementation and skip the interface.
 * NotesDataService - This is a thin wrapper around the http functions.
+* NotesControllerComponent - Angular 1.0 style implentation using the DataService and local state management directly in the component mirroring an Angular1 controller.
 * NotesService - This is a service interface that the component will interact with.
 The following services implement this interface in various ways taking various approaches.
-* NotesControllerComponent - Angular 1.0 style implentation using the DataService and local state management directly in the component mirroring an Angular1 controller.
+You can probably skip this abstraction in a real project using only one approach.
 * NotesComponent + NotesServiceHttpOnly - This is not a reccomended aproach but illustrates the start of the approach of taking the data service and state management out of the component into a dedicated service.
 * NotesComponent + NotesServiceServerFirstOnAdd - A practical and robust implementation utilising store + DataService.
 Usable in most 'real world' appliations where the server is the source of uniqueness.
 * NotesComponent + NotesServiceStoreFirstOnAdd - A practical and robust implementation using client generated uuid's